Best Student Accommodation & Housing Options in Australia

 Finding you home away from home

-You have four main options when it comes to finding a place to stay during your studies.
+You have four main options when it comes to finding a place to stay during your studies in Australia.

 Depending on what you need – and your budget - you might choose to live in a hostel, rent a flat, live on campus or live with a local family (homestay).